-Rev. Susan Cosio is a board certified chaplain through the Association of Professional Chaplains and is an ordained minister in the Evangelical Covenant Church.
+Rev. Susan Cosio is a Board Certified chaplain through the Association of Professional Chaplains and is an ordained minister in the Evangelical Covenant Church.
 She is a graduate of UC Berkeley and Fuller Seminary with additional training at North Park Seminary.
 Susan completed two years of Clinical Pastoral Education with SMCS, and has additional training in Palliative Care.
-Her primary clinical responsibility is for the adult and pediatric ICU patients, pediatric oncology, and palliative care patients at Sutter Memorial Hospital.
-She is a member of the medical center's Central Partnership Council, Evidence-Based Council, Family-Centered Care Committee, Fetal Therapy Board and the Palliative Care Team.
+Her primary clinical responsibility is for the Oncology/ BMT, VAD and cardiac transplant patients, and palliative care pediatric and NICU patients.
+She is a member of the medical center's Central Partnership Council, Evidence-Based Council, Fetal Therapy Board and the Palliative Care Team.
 She also supports the inter-faith needs of hospital staff, and is a frequent presenter within the hospital and in the larger community.
-Susan currently serves as the Continuing Education Chair for the Association of Professional Chaplains in Northern California.

 Tamara Bahlhorn is an Episcopalian chaplain.
 She completed two years in Clinical Pastoral Education at the University of California Davis Medical Center from 2008-2011, then worked as a chaplain for five years at Mercy General Hospital in Sacramento.
 A Graduate of San Diego Christian College, she is also certified in Television and Radio Broadcasting.
 She used this latter talent to create CCTV programming for patients, family and staff in the hospital setting.
 She currently serves as the chaplain for Sutter Center for Psychiatry and as the Palliative Care Chaplain for Sutter Davis Hospital.
 She also provides inter-faith needs of the staff.